Niki9001/purview-unified-sdk/README.md

 # License

-This project is licensed under the applicable project license.
+This project is released under the MIT License.